 One very important aspect of the data revolution and the use of data for producing official statistics is accessibility to sources of information.
-In this connection, it would be of great interest to the region to support open data initiatives, which explicitly recognize the social value as a public good of making data available to the public and to statistical offices.
+In this connection, it would be of great interest to the region to support open data initiatives, which explicitly recognize the social value as a public good of making data available to the public and to statistical offices, on the premise that they can be used, reused and redistributed freely by anyone, following certain standards.
+This is vitally important, especially for Latin America and the Caribbean, given that in this region the data revolution must be connected with the production of statistics from administrative records, combined with data collected through surveys, censuses and other statistical instruments.
+Supporting accessibility could thus be a very useful path to take in response to the enormous demands for information and the statistical indicators that will ne established for monitoring the targets of the Sustainable Development Goals.

 A central challenge for statistical offices is to transform their processes to embrace a new production model that allows for the intensive use of data from administrative records and new sources associated with the data revolution.
 This new model poses its own considerable challenges with respect to introducing and furthering the application of modern methods of results-based management.
+The new production model must also link statistical production in a systemic, comprehensive and permanent manner with geography through geo-referencing, geostatistical frameworks and other geoscience instruments and methods.